ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 #### From _Mackay Mercury and South Kennedy Advertiser (Qld. : 1867 - 1887)_

 #### 1873-10-18 &middot; Mackay, Queensland

 <table style="width: 100%;"><tr><td style="width: 50%">

-ead pencil.
+pencil.
 Eemove water from the
 ear by tepid water ; never ! put a hard
 instrument into the ear.
 If iany artery
 is cut, compress above the wound ; if a